 Spark’s diminutive size is a plus when recording acoustic guitar amp and other instruments, allowing it to be precisely placed in any spot using a small mic stand.
 It

 The Spark’s vocals were well-balanced and had just enough presence.
-However, Focus was set to normal mode, and it occasionally started to pop on its own, careless plosives.
+However, Focus was set to normal, and it occasionally started to pop filter on its own, careless plosives.
 Unless an external pop filter was used, this was not a problem.
 It will vary depending on which singer it is.
 The sound quality was not bad.

 For example, the low end sounded warm and full without sounding muddy.
 To reduce low-end sensitivity, press the Focus button.
 This made any tendency to pop disappear.
 The reduced low-end contribution allowed the high frequencies and mid-range to shine through more.